Aged Care Trainers and Assessors

 Step 1: Study Aged Care Courses and Gain Work Experience

-Training and qualifications are essential in just about any career and aged care training is no exception.
+Training and qualifications are essential in just about any career and in becoming a full-fledged aged care assessor, there is no exception.

-For aged and personal care, this means you must first gain nationally recognised qualifications.
-Employers in the aged care sector are now required to have formally qualified staff in order for their aged care, disability care or home and community care services to comply with stricter accreditation standards.
+For aged and personal care, this means you must first gain nationally-recognised qualifications.
+Employers in the aged care sector are now required to have formally qualified staff in order for their aged care services, disability care services, or home and community care services to comply with stricter accreditation standards.

 This means it is strongly recommended you study and gain formal qualifications to make it as easy as possible to find work and develop practical experience as a personal care professional.